awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_express.md

 ## Prerequisites<a name="nodejs-express-tutorial-prerequisites"></a>

 This tutorial requires the Node\.js language and its package manager, NPM\.
-See  for details on setting up your local development environment\.
+See [Setting Up your Node\.js Development Environment](nodejs-devenv.md) for details on setting up your local development environment\.

 ## Install Express and Generate a Project<a name="create_deploy_nodejs_express_setup"></a>